ybnd/shapeflow/docs/paper/paper.md

 # Overview

 In order to produce our microfluidics with enough repeatability, we make use of computer-aided design (CAD) software to design the channel geometry for each chip.
-The fiinal designs are then used to manufacture chips using CNC and laser cutter equipment (WHICH EQUIPMENT).
+The final designs are then used to manufacture chips using CNC and laser cutter equipment (WHICH EQUIPMENT).
 While different fabrication methods will use different computer-aided manufacturing (CAM) techniques (such as lithography or 3D printing), in any case the design of a microfluidic chip represents its ground-truth geometry.
 Furthermore, in order to fabricate chips correctly, the design must match the actual dimensions of the chip it should produce.